My Death, My Decision

-My Death, My Decision (MDMD) is an organisation that campaigns for the legalisation of assisted dying in England and Wales.
+My Death, My Decision (MDMD) is an organisation that campaigns for the legalisation of assisted suicide in England and Wales.
 The group was founded in 2009, in order to campaign for a change in the law and advocate on behalf of adults of sound mind, who are either terminally ill or incurably suffering.

 In 2019, alongside other leading right-to-die societies, My Death, My Decision co-founded the Assisted Dying Coalition.
 It is also a longstanding member of the World Federation of Right to Die Societies.

 History

 Established in 2009, My Death, My Decision was founded by the ex-Chair and former board members of Dignity in Dying, in response to the organisation's decision to limit its campaign and solely focus on assisted dying for the terminally ill.

 Prior to 2009, there had been two main assisted dying organisations in the United Kingdom; Dignity in Dying (previously known as the Voluntary Euthanasia Society) representing England and Wales, and Friends at the End based in Edinburgh.

 In 1935 the Voluntary Euthanasia Society was formed by a group of preeminent doctors, theologians, and lawyers - including Dr Charles Killick Millard, and Lord Moynihan.
 The stated aim of the society was to campaign for a change in the law and build support for the view that adults suffering from an illness ‘for which no cure is known, should be entitled by law to the mercy of a painless death if and when that is his express wish’.
 Shortly afterwards, in 1936 Lord Ponsonby introduced legislation, for the first time, which would have legalised assisted dying for adults who were either terminally ill or incurably suffering but the law did not pass.

 Throughout the 1940s, 1950s, and 1960s the society remained active and continued in its efforts to secure reform.
 In 1961 the crime of suicide was formally abolished, and a series of legislative reforms including the suspension of the death penalty in 1969 and David Steel's Abortion Law Reform in 1967 suggested a growing movement in support of individual freedom.
 This movement culminated for the Voluntary Euthanasia Society in 1969, when Lord Raglan unsuccessfully attempted to introduce legislation, for the second time, which would have legalised assisted dying.
 During the 1970s the organisations briefly changed its name to ‘EXIT’ before reverting to the ‘Voluntary Euthanasia Society’, and in 1981 it reaffirmed its commitment to promote legislation to allow adults suffering from a severe illness to which no relief was known, to receive an immediate painless death, if that was the patient's expressed wish.
 Over the years, the society increased its efforts to secure reform of the law and commissioned opinion polls, lobbied politicians, campaigned for reform, and prepared draft legislation for the legalisation of assisted dying.